Kento Haraguchi: RISE

 Haraguchi was scheduled to fight the ISKA Spain K-1 and Muay Thai champion Miguel Martinez during the opening round of the 2019 RISE World Series.
 The fight ended after just 25 seconds, as Haraguchi knocked Martinez out with a body kick.

 Haraguchi was next scheduled to fight against the #2 ranked RISE lightweight Tomohiro Kitai at RISE 132.
 Haraguchi made use of his superior speed and outfighting ability to win by unanimous decision, winning all three rounds on the judges scorecards.

 In the semifinal event of the RISE World Series, Haraguchi faced Lu Jun.
 Jun came into the fight 0.8 kg over the weight limit.
-He was given a one point deduction and heavier gloves as a penalty for the weight miss.
+He was given a one-point deduction and heavier gloves as a penalty for the weight miss.
 Haraguchi managed to stagger Jun with a head kick at the very beginning of the match, before knocking him out after only 67 seconds of the first round.

 At Rise World Series 2019 Final Round, Haraguchi was scheduled to fight the 2017 RISE Super Featherweight champion Chan Hyung Lee.
 Haraguchi was dominant throughout the fight, winning the fight by unanimous decision.
-Two of the judges awarded him 30-27 on their scorecards, with the last one awarding him a 30-28 scorecard.
+Two of the judges awarded him 30–27 on their scorecards, with the last one awarding him a 30-28 scorecard.

-On September 1, 2019, Haraguchi was scheduled to fight the former KNOCK OUT Lightweight champion Yosuke Morii at JAPAN KICKBOXING INNOVATION, in a five round fight with elbows allowed.
-Haraguchi looked to push the pace, pressuring Morii with kicks, with Morii looking to relive the pressure through clinch work.
+On September 1, 2019, Haraguchi was scheduled to fight the former KNOCK OUT Lightweight champion Yosuke Morii at JAPAN KICKBOXING INNOVATION, in a five-round fight with elbows allowed.
+Haraguchi looked to push the pace, pressuring Morii with kicks, with Morii looking to relieve the pressure through clinch work.
 Haraguchi scored the first knockdown in the second round with a right hook.
 Less than 30 seconds into the third round, Haraguchi once again scored a knockdown with a right hook.
 Although Morii was able to beat the eight count, the referee nonetheless decided the wave the fight off.